 The light fantastic (1986) (last read 2007).
 Like The colour of magic, this has a very slender underlying plot but it mainly consists of Rincewind and Twoflower undergoing a series of pointless adventures, followed around and sometimes assisted by the Luggage.
 It's readable enough but not really what I think of as a novel.
 First appearances of the Librarian and Cohen the Barbarian.

-Equal rites / (1987) (last read 2014).
+Equal rites / (1987) (last read 2018).
 First appearance of Granny Weatherwax, who finds herself trying to look after a young female wizard.
 I'm fond of the first half, which is funny, imaginative, and rather endearing.
 The second half is not bad, but Pratchett allows the magic to get powerful, scary, and rather out of control, which I think was not a good idea.
-Nevertheless, I think of this as the first 'real' Discworld book: from here on there's some continuity in style.
+Nevertheless, this is a much better book than the preceding two, and I think of it as the first 'real' Discworld book: from here on there's some continuity in style.

 Mort (1987) (last read 2014).
 I think the Discworld's Death character is fine in small doses.
 This tells you more about Death than you may have wanted to know, but it makes a good story if you like that sort of thing.

 Sourcery (1988) (last read 1997).
 It's not really bad, but I've never been keen on this one.

 Wyrd sisters (1988) (last read 2014).
 The three witches join forces against an evil king, while the Discworld sees the rise of a superb actor and a dwarf playwright.
 First appearances of Nanny Ogg and Magrat Garlick.
 Leonard of Quirm is mentioned briefly, but doesn't appear.
 The first thoroughly good Discworld book, and still one of his best.